jarun/nnn/README.md

 ### Introduction

 `nnn` is a fork of [noice](http://git.2f30.org/noice/), a blazing-fast lightweight terminal file browser with easy keyboard shortcuts for navigation, opening files and running tasks. noice is developed considering terminal based systems.
 There is no config file and mime associations are hard-coded.
-However, the incredible user-friendliness and speed make it a perfect utility on modern distros.
+However, the incredible user-friendliness and speed make it a perfect candidate for modern distros.

-`nnn` invokes the desktop opener at runtime, adds new navigation options, [navigate-as-you-type](#navigate-as-you-type-mode) mode, enhanced DE integration, a disk usage analyzer mode, comprehensive file details and much more.
+`nnn` works with the desktop opener, adds new navigation options, [navigate-as-you-type](#navigate-as-you-type-mode) mode, enhanced DE integration, a disk usage analyzer mode, comprehensive file details and much more.
 Add to that a huge [performance](#performance) boost.
 For a detailed comparison, visit [nnn vs. noice](https://github.com/jarun/nnn/wiki/nnn-vs.-noice).

 If you want to edit a file in vim with some soothing music in the background while referring to a spec in your GUI PDF viewer, `nnn` got it!
-All from the same terminal session.
-Follow the instructions in the [quickstart](#quickstart) section and see how `nnn` simplifies those long desktop sessions...
+[Quickstart](#quickstart) and see how `nnn` simplifies those long desktop sessions...

 Have fun with it!
 PRs are welcome.
 Check out [#1](https://github.com/jarun/nnn/issues/1).